 This retailer is one of the top three clothing and footwear retailers in the UK.
 As is often the case, the marketing team had restricted and fragmented access to their customer data due to some legacy systems and data access not optimized for marketing.
 Held across many disconnected systems, it would take too long to request data extracts from the IT department and then clean and merge the data.

 Such a long process meant that any data analysis could take weeks or months without any assurance that the data would provide any meaningful answers.
 Therefore, the marketing team had few insights to work with.

-What they did know however, or so they thought, was that they had a segment of 100,000 VIP customers that would buy six or more items online within a week of the dispatch of their quarterly catalogue.
-These high-value individuals would all be sent their own copy of a £5 catalogue four times a year, as they represented good ROI based on basic attribution and revenue analysis.
+What they did know however, or so they thought, was that they had a segment of 100,000 VIP customers that would buy six or more items online within a week of the dispatch of their quarterly catalog.
+These high-value individuals would all be sent their own copy of a £5 catalog four times a year, as they represented good ROI based on basic attribution and revenue analysis.

 How this retailer’s VIP segment was destroyed in one hour!

-Following going live with the BlueVenn Customer Data Platform (CDP), the marketing team were, for the first time, presented with a Single View of their customers, their transactions and behavioural history.
+Following going live with the BlueVenn Customer Data Platform (CDP), the marketing team were, for the first time, presented with a Single View of their customers, their transactions and behavioral history.
 Most importantly this Single Customer View provided the ability to unify and analyze online transaction data and in-store returns data.

 Within just one hour, the marketing team had discovered that a large percentage of the VIP segment showed that those buying six or more items would often return three or more to the store.
 In total, they found that more than 40% of their VIP segment was, in fact, worth much less to the business than previously thought.
 The data analysis enabled the retailer to rebuild the VIP segment and stop wasting expensive catalog mailings to the wrong audience.

-In total this saved the retailer, on average, £2million per year, every year, for five years and paid for the solution many times over.
+In total this saved the retailer, on average, £2 million per year, every year, for five years and paid for the solution many times over.

 Putting insights at the fingertips of everyday marketers